HANDBOOKS & GUIDES

 ARRANGE FOR SHIPPING AND RECEIVING MATERIALS

 As soon as your last program requirement has been fulfilled and recorded.
 Your graduation documents are ready to be delivered to your address by registered post provides secure delivery, depending on what delivery method you'll desire.
-Please note that order processing time is 2 to 40 weeks for all shipping methods and does not include the estimated shipping time.
+Please note that order processing time is 1 week for all shipping methods and does not include the estimated shipping time.

 In event that you found your ordered item was shipped in error resulted from our mistake, you may return new within 3 days of delivery, Items should be returned in their original packaging.
 We'll also pay the return shipping costs after it is proven that the return is a result of our error.
 You should expect to receive your order within four 2 weeks of giving your order to the return shipper.